This page has been machine-translated from the original page.

 !pebExtracting PE Files Using !dumpext Extension

-Using the open-source !dumpext extension, you can easily dump PE header information or extract PE binaries from dump files.
+By using the open-source !dumpext extension, you can easily dump PE header information or extract PE binaries from dump files.

-# Download pre-built binary from https://kashiwaba-yuki.com/file/dumpext.dll.
+# Download the built binary in advance from https://kashiwaba-yuki.com/file/dumpext.dll.

 .load C:\Users\User\Downloads\dumpext.dll

-# Export PE binary from process dump to "C:\Program Files (x86)\Windows Kits\10\Debuggers\x64" as dump.out
+# Export the PE binary from a process dump as dump.out to "C:\Program Files (x86)\Windows Kits\10\Debuggers\x64"

 !dumpext.dump_pe !<module_name>Reference: peb (WinDbg) - Windows drivers | Microsoft Learn